kichichoi102/Password-Generator/README.md

 passGen():
 Using the number assigned for these cases, I assigned random item from its respective files, and appended to the "password".
 Changed the format into a list.
 Then, I shuffled the order of this string of characters.
 To finalize, I joined the shuffled characters, and printed into the terminal.

+Future updates/work:
+-Save the passwords and print them on a seperate note file.
+-Make this into a chrome extension, so only it will auto fill the passwords.
+-Give user options to add and/or omit certain characters.

 Conclusion:
 Not really a hard concept, troubles arouse from formatting and error handling.